vertica/vertica-containers/one-node-ce/README.md

 # Testing with ./run_tests.sh

-Once you have built your container, you can test it using the `./run_tests.sh` script (or by running `make test`).
+After you build the container, you can test it using the `./run_tests.sh` script (or by running `make test`).
 The `./run_tests.sh` script verifies that the container can execute Vertica and some of the additional libraries.
 This script requires a [local copy of the vsql client](#getting-a-local-copy-of-vsql).

 The `./run_tests.sh` script uses the normal Vertica port number, so you must stop any existing Vertica server (container or otherwise) on your test system before you test your container.